rgilks/acto/README.md

 This will download a `.zip` file containing:

-- **`story.json`**: A structured representation of your story history, including passages, summaries, and metadata.
+- **`story.json`**: A structured representation of your story history, including passages, summaries, choice text, and media file references.
-- **`prompt_log.json`**: A log file detailing the prompts sent to the AI and the key parts of the response (passage, choices, image prompt, summary) for each step.
+- **`prompt_log.json`**: A log file detailing the prompts sent to the LLM and the key parts of the response (passage, choices, image prompt, summary) for each step.
 Useful for debugging or understanding AI behavior.
 - **`media/` folder**: Contains the generated images (`.png`) and audio files (`.mp3`) for each step.

 ## Technology Stack